 The composition of vegetation communities varied considerably within and across sampled PSUs (Table 3).
-Within a sample of 7968 points across fifty-two 2x5 km PSUs, species generally exhibited expected trends with water depth; however, these relationships varied in their strength across PSUs, and most species occurred across a wide range of local hydrologic conditions.
-For example, sawgrass (Cladium jamaicense) biomass (as measured by sawgrass biomass index) was most abundant in locations where long-term mean water depth were relatively shallow (15-35 cm long-term mean water depth), but dense tall sawgrass was observed across virtually the entire range of sampled hydrologic conditions (Fig. 22).
+Within a sample of 9239 points across sixty-two 2x5 km PSUs, species generally exhibited expected trends with water depth; however, these relationships varied in their strength across PSUs, and most species occurred across a wide range of local hydrologic conditions.
+For example, sawgrass (Cladium jamaicense) biomass (as measured by sawgrass biomass index) was most abundant in locations where long-term mean water depth were relatively shallow (15-35 cm long-term mean water depth), but dense tall sawgrass was observed across virtually the entire range of sampled hydrologic conditions (Fig. 24).
 Despite this variation in local hydrologic condition, the abundance of taxa followed expected trends with depth at the scale of whole PSUs.
-The average % cover of sawgrass was highest in PSUs with lower long-term mean water depth, while Utricularia spp. and Nymphaea spp. were most abundant in PSUs with high long-term mean water depths (Fig. 23).
-Eleocharis spp. were most abundant in PSUs with intermediate water depths (Fig. 23).
+The average % cover of sawgrass was highest in PSUs with lower long-term mean water depth, while Utricularia spp. and Nymphaea spp. were most abundant in PSUs with high long-term mean water depths (Fig. 25).
+Eleocharis spp. were most abundant in PSUs with intermediate water depths (Fig. 25).
 In years 1 and 2, periphyton was more evenly distributed, occupying all depths except the driest (tree island and mixed tree island) and likely most eutrophic (cattail) communities.
-Periphyton abundance was not recorded in year 3 or 4.
+Periphyton abundance was not recorded in years 3-5.

-Non-metric multidimensional scaling ordinated species in a manner consistent with previous studies of vegetation communities in the Everglades (Fig. 24).
+Non-metric multidimensional scaling ordinated species in a manner consistent with previous studies of vegetation communities in the Everglades (Fig. 26).
 Sawgrass and other species common on ridges and tree islands were clearly separated from slough species along axis 1, while wet prairie species were intermediate along this axis, and somewhat differentiated along axis 2.
-The global k-means clustering analysis identified ridges dominated by sawgrass as one dominant cluster, and communities including both wet prairies and sloughs as a second dominant cluster (Fig. 25).
-Because those taxa separated strongly along NMDS axis 1, cluster membership sorted strongly along that axis (Fig. 26).
-Across all sample points, clusters also separated clearly along the hydrologic gradient of long-term mean water depth (Fig. 27).
-The dominant water depth threshold separating these vegetation clusters occurred around 37 cm.
+The global k-means clustering analysis identified ridges dominated by sawgrass as one dominant cluster, and communities including both wet prairies and sloughs as a second dominant cluster (Fig. 27).
+Because those taxa separated strongly along NMDS axis 1, cluster membership sorted strongly along that axis (Fig. 28).
+Across all sample points, clusters also separated clearly along the hydrologic gradient of long-term mean water depth (Fig. 29).
+The dominant water depth threshold separating these vegetation clusters occurred around 40 cm.

-K-means clustering within individual PSUs, from which we derived cluster distance as a measurere of community distinctness, generally corresponded to the global K-means clustering.
-In 29 of the 52 PSUs, local and global clustering had greater than 90% agreement (i.e., less than 10% of points were differently assigned in the local and global cluster analysis).
-Agreement in 17 other PSUs was greater than 75%, and greater than 50% in all PSUs.
+K-means clustering within individual PSUs, from which we derived cluster distance as a measure of community distinctness, generally corresponded to the global K-means clustering.
+In 32 of the 58 historic ridge and slough PSUs, local and global clustering had greater than 90% agreement (i.e., less than 10% of points were differently assigned in the local and global cluster analysis).
+Agreement in 17 other PSUs was greater than 75%, and greater than 50% in all but 3 PSUs.
 PSUs with less agreement between local and global clusters tended to be those with low cluster distances.

-Distributions of observations along NMDS axes from selected PSUs indicated that cluster distance was an effective proxy for the distinctness of ridge and slough communities distinctness (Fig. 28).
+Distributions of observations along NMDS axes from selected PSUs indicated that cluster distance was an effective proxy for the distinctness of ridge and slough communities distinctness (Fig. 30).
 In PSUs within central WCA3AS, local plant assemblages were strongly separated, with most observations occurring at the extremes of NMDS axis 1, in particular, which is the axis that most clearly differentiates ridge and slough communities.
 In PSUs with more extreme hydrologic regimes, observations tended toward intermediate values along the same axis, suggesting a blending of communities.